 Clinton: In your experience, Bhavesh, when do you say that it is really useful for couples to have a binding financial agreement?

-Bhavesh: It’s useful where there is asset pools obviously.
+Bhavesh: It’s useful where there are asset pools obviously.
 But on further what I’ve said before, I’ll add to that, I find that binding financial agreements are very, very crucial especially when you have a situation when one party has already been in a relationship and has built up some forms of assets, may have gone through a separation, and also may have children from a previous relationship.

 That person there would definitely want to ensure that they have a binding financial agreement when entering into a new relationship to ensure that their assets and the children that they may have from that first relationship are protected because of those asset pools.
 That’s when I found it to be useful.
 But I do really find it useful where there are parties that are young and are new to having a long-term relationship and have assets.